Pegasus Risk Management

 Many organizations in high-risk industries utilize and routinely practice “Hazard Hunts”.
 The idea being to identify as many hazards as possible in a given amount of time and then decide what needs to be done to either eliminate or mitigate them.
 Sounds so simple and yet time and time again it invariably misses the point.
 Why?

 Well, sadly this is often a classic case of doing without thinking.
 For example, take the oil and gas industry, the principal objective is to drill into, extract from and then produce pressurized, highly flammable liquids and gases.
-In other words, the oil and gas industry is in the business of looking for and producing something that is hazardous.
-So the whole concept of eliminating hazards from the worksite seems a little flawed when operations are purposely designed to either drill into or actually produce them.
-The same holds true for the mining industry.
-So in effect, not hazard elimination, but hazard generation.
-Furthermore, it is often that the basic definitions around hazards are not clear.
-Hazards are situation and context dependent, meaning where you are, what you’re doing and what you’re trying to prevent, changes how hazards are seen and assessed.
-For example, the hazards associated with a construction worker performing a welding job on a new pipe being laid in a remote location such as a desert, are very different from the hazards for the exact same type of job being performed on an offshore platform where the pipe may previously have contained flammable pressurized liquids.
+In other words, the oil and gas industry is in the business of looking for and producing something that in itself, is hazardous.
+So the whole concept of eliminating hazards from the worksite seems a little flawed when such operations are purposely designed to explore for, and produce such commodities.
+The same holds true for other industries such as mining.
+So in effect, the approach to hazard management in such situations is less about hazard elimination, but more about hazard control.
+To compound things further, the commonly practised definitions applied to "hazards" are often not clear.
+Hazards are always "situation and context" dependent, meaning where you are, what you’re doing and what you’re trying to prevent, changes how hazards are seen, assessed and managed.
+For example, the hazards associated with a construction worker performing a welding job on a new pipe being laid in a remote location (such as a desert), are clearly very different from the hazards for the exact same job being performed on an offshore platform where the pipe may previously have contained flammable pressurized liquids.

 Learn more about Pegasus